 There’s also the band’s image, which is hard to overlook.
 Every video and photo invariably focuses on frontwoman Heather Baron-Gracie and her classic goth look, which is both an obvious and perfect compliment to the album’s influences.
 Ciàra—the drummer—also sports a serious goth aesthetic.
 It’s an interesting choice, because not everyone thinks the music matches the “look” (not that it has to—I mean, take The Cure and “Friday I’m In Love” or any of their other bubbly bangers as Exhibit A—but certain people are wired toward certain expectations).
 So, depending on who you ask, there’s a perceived mismatch between the band’s style and the musical style (e.g. “This looks like Lydia Deetz singing Taylor Swift!”).
 Subverting expectations is so fun, and I love this kind of juxtaposition (and a good 80s fashion homage).

-I’m unpredictable when it comes to lyrics.
+Lyrics are a crapshoot.
 Some music doesn’t prompt me to pay much attention, and other music makes them impossible to ignore.
 This music got me listening pretty intently to what it had to say.
-There’s a lyrical vein running through many of the songs that found an immediate foothold, and made me hesitate to keep listening.
+There’s a lyrical vein running through many of the songs that I honestly found unsettling, and made me hesitate to keep listening.
 As the album progresses to its center, the vein thickens to reveal increasingly raw material: a bittersweet mélange of regret, rejection, insecurity, mental health, self-esteem, and loss—mostly veiled by a glittering sheen and bouncing beat, but sometimes laid bare.
-There’s lighter material on the way down and out of that intense center, too, but the serious stuff weighs heavily.
+There’s lighter material on the way down and out of that intense center, too, but the serious stuff weighs heavily, at least for me.

 There are only two or three albums in my life that I would classify as pivotal: music that happened to coincide with a time of personal transformation, tumbling me into new currents and tinting my life a different color after listening.
 I didn’t expect this relatively obscure, flawed, yet charming pop record to be one of those, suddenly pushing up a mountain in the middle of my life, overshadowing everything.